one-ware/one-ware.com/docs/studio/02-changelog.md

 ## 0.17.7.0

-**There was a bug with the builtin updater, make sure to manually download this update**

 - Fix VCD Viewer for files with large amount of signals
 - Fix VCD Viewer vertical scrolling
 - Add VCD Viewer horizontal scrolling with Mousewheel + Shift
-- Fix IDE Updater once again
 - Added LSP Document Highlighting functionality
 - Added LSP Inlay Hints functionality
 - Added LSP support for semantic token highlighting